canonical/pgbouncer-operator/README.md

 ## Usage

 As this charm is not yet published, you need to follow the build and deploy instructions from [CONTRIBUTING.md](https://github.com/canonical/pgbouncer-operator/CONTRIBUTING.md).
+This charm creates one pgbouncer application instance per CPU core on each machine it is deployed.

 ### Config Options

-Set these using the command `juju config <option>=<value>`
+Set these using the command `juju config <option>=<value>`.

 - pool_mode:
   - default: session